Blood in the Semen (Hematospermia)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Is blood in semen a common condition in men?
+Is blood in semen a common condition?

 Is seeing blood in my semen normal?